dianavintila/Driving-School-Website/README.md

 # Driving School Website

-Project for my database course year 3 semester 2 in 2021.
+Project for my database course in 2021 @ ACS.

 ## Technologies used:
 - MySQL